-Offers of hospitality that is more than reasonable in the circumstances and is not viewed as being connected to official Council business or part of the accepted meal at a conference or seminar should be refused or appropriate payment for the hospitality must be made by Council.
+Offers of hospitality that are more than reasonable in the circumstances and are not viewed as being connected to official Council business or part of the accepted meal at a conference or seminar should be refused or appropriate payment for the hospitality must be made by Council.

-Offers of hospitality that is more than reasonable in the circumstances, whether refused or paid by Council, must be recorded in the Council Gifts Register.
+Offers of hospitality above the nominal value, whether refused or paid by Council, must be recorded in the Council Gifts Register.